lbrydocs/Hola/LIGHTHOUSE-INSTALL.md

 ### lbrycrd daemon

 Lighthouse gathers information from the LBRY blockchain and enters it into Elasticsearch.
-This will install the latest version of the LBRY blockchain daemon.
+Visit releases to find the latest version of the binaries.

 ```
 cd